The Classic Motor Cycle

 Editor and driving-force Bob Currie based at Lynton House, Birmingham, was historically a senior contributor in the 1960s to Motor Cycle (renamed from The Motor Cycle in 1962) with the title of Midland Editor, and during the 1970s with the same publication, by then using the name Motor Cycle Weekly.

 Having well-established archival links to The Motor Cycle which itself had origins back to 1903, the first edition was dated June/July 1981.

 As had occurred with (The) Motor Cycle, The Classic Motor Cycle title changed hands several times, being originally published by IPC Business Press between 1981 and 1983, then by East Midland Allied Press (EMAP) from 1984.
 Purchased in 1998 by Mortons Media Group, it is now published by their subsidiary Mortons Motorcycle Media.
 Featuring all marques of classic motorcycles with an emphasis on racing and performance bikes, editor James Robinson says he is "not just interested in classics, but in all manner of motorcycles and motorcycle-related sport."

+Mortons Media Group Ltd and it's magazine titles, including The Classic MotorCycle, were acquired by Kelsey Media in March 2025.